climb@icicleUK.com

 SAVE: basic harnesses are cheap & best for mountaineering

-EXAMPLE: Camp Rockstar, HB Olympus, Petzl Ecrin, Meteor
+EXAMPLE: Camp Rockstar, BD Half Dome, Petzl Ecrin, Meteor

 TIPS: check if the helmet adjusts to allow for hats underneath